 User plane aspects:

-Before the source eNB initiates the WT Release Request, the WT is configured with bearer tunnels to both source and target eNB.
+Before the source eNB initiates the WT Release Request, the WT is configured with bearer tunnels to both source and target eNB (after WT Addition by the target eNB).

 In the downlink, the source eNB forwards end marker packets immediately after the last data packets sent to the WT for a particular bearer, and the WT forwards packets received from either eNB towards the UE.
 The end marker packets may be used by the UE to switch the PDCP key.

 In the uplink, the UE inserts end marker packets to indicate the key switch.
+The WT may use the end marker packets to infer which packets should be forwarded to source eNB or target eNB.
 The source eNB may use the end marker packets to infer which packets it should process or discard while the source Xw-u tunnel is operational.
 The target eNB processes all received packets.